StillLynnTheCloset/kotlr/README.md

 ### 0.7.3 ###

-  * Test Github publish changes.
+  * Test GitHub publish changes.

 ### 0.7.2 ###

   * Update to Kotlin 1.4 and Gradle 6.6.1.
   * Enable strict API warnings and fix all new warnings (in non-generated code).
-  * Update to use the maven-publish plugin and publish to Github instead of Bitbucket.
+  * Update to use the maven-publish plugin and publish to GitHub instead of Bitbucket.
   * Add support for alpha in `Color`.
   * Add support for `Post.isBlurredImages`.
   * Slightly improve documentation.